Kelso Mountain-a Photo Linking Three Generations Separated by World War II

 Amy was sitting at the table in the kitchen of the small apartment she and Jack had rented after their marriage.
 Her baby, Elizabeth Mary Fackler, Lizzie for short, lay napping nearby.
 A couple of weeks ago Amy had finally accepted her parent’s offer to come and live with them in Rochester, New York.
 She was expecting the cab to take her to the train station would be arriving shortly.

 Now she was just finishing going through papers that she needed to keep.
 She placed Lizzie’s birth certificate into an envelope on the front of which she had just written Lizzie’s Birth Certificate.

 She reached for another envelope to put the last couple of papers in and discovered that she had no more envelopes.
-“Oh well” she sighed to herself as she picked up her and Jack’s marriage certificate and the condolence letter from President Roosevelt expressing both the sorrow for Jack’s death and thanks for his sacrifice.
+“Oh well,” she sighed to herself as she picked up her and Jack’s marriage certificate and the condolence letter from President Roosevelt expressing both sorrow for Jack’s death and thanks for his sacrifice.
 She put these in the envelope with Lizzie’s birth certificate.
-The last item on the table was the $10,000 check she had just received for Jack’s GI Life Insurance which she picked up and put in her purse.
+The last item on the table was the $10,000 check she had just received for Jack’s GI Life Insurance, which she picked up and put in her purse.